LeoJimenezG/image-watermarking/README.md

   * **4**: Right Lower Corner
 * **Validation**: If an invalid Position is entered, the GUI will ask you to try again until a valid Position is provided, or you close the window.

+### 4. Select Transparency
+* **Input the Transparency**: This value corresponds to the transparency of the Watermark and it must be a value between 0 and 1.0.
+Where 0 is full transparent and 1.0 is full opaque.
+* **Validation**: If an invalid Transparency is entered, the GUI will ask you to try again until a valid Transparency is provided, or you close the window.

-### 4. Watermark Image
+### 5. Watermark Image
-* **Apply the Watermark**: With the target Image, Mark, and valid Position selected, you can proceed to Watermark the image.
+* **Apply the Watermark**: With the target Image, Mark, Position and Transparency selected, you can proceed to Watermark the image.
 * **Pre-Process Checks**: Attempting to watermark without completing the previous steps will trigger a warning, and the process will not continue.
 * **Display the Result**: Once successful, the Watermarked Image is displayed in the GUI.
 You can then choose to save it or repeat the process as needed.

-### 5. Save Watermarked
+### 6. Save Watermarked
 * **Save Your Work**: When satisfied with the Watermarked Image displayed on the GUI, save it to your files with a name of your choice.
-* **Supported Formats**: You can save the image in PNG, JPEG, or JPG formats (the same formats supported when selecting an image).
+* **Supported Formats**: You can save the image only in PNG format (the same format supported when selecting an image) due to simplicity and transparency issues for the moment.
 * **Reset for Next Process**: After saving, the current selections (Image, Mark, and Position) are cleared, allowing you to start a new watermarking process.

 ---